hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

 Each glue also provides three macros - `<var>XX</var>App`, `<var>XX</var>Con` and `<var>XX</var>Its` - for use in constructing object specifiers.

+[TO DO: update all prefixes used in docs to match auto-generated defaults: TET, FIN, etc]

 <p class="hilitebox">Note that the code examples in this manual assume the presence of suitable glues; e.g. TextEdit-based examples assume a TextEdit glue with the prefix `TE`, Finder-based examples assume a Finder glue with the prefix `FN`, etc.</p>